-- i.
-Transactions and balances foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the date of the transactions or valuation where items are remeasured.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at period-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in the Company's consolidated statements of comprehensive income (loss). - All foreign exchange gains and losses are presented in the consolidated statement of comprehensive income (loss) within Other income/expense. - ii.
-Translation the results and financial position of all the Company entities that have a functional currency different from the presentation currency are translated into the presentation currency as follows:
+i.
+Transactions and balances - foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the date of the transactions or valuation where items are remeasured.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at period-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in the Company's consolidated statements of comprehensive income (loss).

+All foreign exchange gains and losses are presented in the consolidated statement of comprehensive income (loss) within other expense.